 We understand how important it is to stay connected to friends and family as we age

-As part of our welcome we support residents to design their own 'keeping in touch' plan, choosing from a range of communication options and technologies to keep in touch with family and friends.
-Your loved one may enjoy writing letters, sending regular emails or texts, having phone calls with you, or enjoying video calls with family and friends on the home’s tablet computers.
+As part of our welcome, we support residents to design their own 'keeping in touch' plan, choosing from a range of communication options and technologies to stay connected with family and friends.
+In addition to visiting, your loved one may enjoy writing letters, sending regular emails or texts, having phone calls with you, or enjoying video calls with family and friends on the home’s tablet computers.
 Whatever their preference, we’ll make it easy for them and you to keep in touch and share experiences.

-The senior team in your loved one’s home will keep you regularly informed by phone, email and newsletter of the latest news, events, activities, menus and developments so you always feel part of what’s happening at your loved one’s home.
+The senior team in your loved one’s home will keep you regularly informed by phone, email and newsletter of the latest news, events, activities, menus and developments so you always feel part of what’s happening.

 When your loved one has been living with us for a fortnight, we’ll invite you to a progress meeting (virtual or in person as appropriate) to check you’re happy with all aspects of their care.
 Please tell us what we can change and where we can improve.
 But don’t feel you have to wait until that meeting to make changes!
 Our teams are available at all times to listen to your questions and requests and make improvements.